kennedy-dan/todolist-frontend/README.md

 1. npm start
 Your browser will open wuth http://localhost:3000

+## Base Api
+Change the base api from https://todolist-ifkq.onrender.com to http://localhost:3001 to run on your local

 ## Deployment

 You can deploy using on any platform of yout choice